ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-release/src/main/resources/input-eac/Readme.md

 If you want to access an HTML version (then a PDF version) of one of the authority records, type its permalink, using the following pattern: https://www.siv.archives-nationales.culture.gouv.fr/siv/NP/{AR_Id}, where '{AR_id}' is the name of the EAC-CPF file (and the value of the /eac-cpf/control/recordId element in the file).

-These source files are provided as example files but __do not represent the variety of the 15.000 authority records that the ANF hold__, or always conform to the local best practice as recommended in the application guidelines used in the ANF.
-They have been chosen because they are linked to the EAD files also provided, and because an earlier version of them was used for the French RDF/RiC proof of concept released in February 2018 ([PIAAF](https://piaaf.demo.logilab.fr)).
+These source files are provided as example files but __do not represent the variety of the 16.000 authority records that the ANF have created and manage__, or always conform to the local best practice as recommended in the application guidelines used in the ANF.
+They have been chosen because they are linked to the EAD files also provided, and because an earlier version of most of them was used for the French RDF/RiC proof of concept released in February 2018 ([PIAAF](https://piaaf.demo.logilab.fr)).

+You can also access these files (or a different version of them), and the whole of the authority records on archival creators created and managed by the AnF, in XML/EAC-CPF and in RDF, here: [https://github.com/ArchivesNationalesFR/Referentiels](https://github.com/ArchivesNationalesFR/Referentiels) (in the agents/producteurs subfolder of the main branch or of the release).